Whether you’re a first time visitor to Crosby Veterinary Clinic or an established client, we know you have questions.

 Does your clinic take emergencies?

 Yes, during office hours we can provide emergency care.
+There is an additional charge for emergency services.

 After hours, we refer our patients to the following recommended providers: